 There comes a time when your cat’s life starts changing.
-It could be due to age, illness or a severe injury is taking its toll.
-The humane way would be to euthanize your pet, but we all know that putting a cat to sleep is one of the hardest decisions to make regarding your furry friend.
+It could be due to age, illness, or a severe injury that is taking its toll.
+In these instances, euthanizing your cat can be the most humane option.
+We know that putting a cat to sleep can be one of the hardest decisions to make for your furry friend.

-Sometimes it’s difficult to say for sure when the time has come to euthanize a cat, though in most cases there are some factors that can help you determine the time.
+Sometimes it’s difficult to know with certainty when the time has come to euthanize a cat.
+However, there are some factors that can help you determine the right time.
 The reason it may be difficult to decide is that resilience is one of the main traits specific to cats.
-Unlike dogs, cats can conceal and suffer their pain for a long time, wasting away very gradually.
-Cats can stay away from food or water and be able to survive for a month or two until they become dehydrated and start looking literally like “skin and bones.”
-Dogs cannot survive without food that long.
+Unlike dogs, cats can conceal their suffering and pain for a long time and waste away gradually.
+Cats can stay away from food or water and be able to survive for a month or two until they become severely dehydrated and look like “skin and bones.”
+Dogs cannot survive without food for that long.

 Cats do not necessarily show pain by crying or yowling.
-At the same time, purring can’t always be considered as a sign of comfort as cats may still purr even in extremes of pain.
-What you should do first is to assess your cat’s quality of life.
-Your cat could suffer from pain if there has been a loss of appetite, unwillingness to play or just to move around.
+Similarly, purring can’t always be considered a sign of comfort, as cats may still purr even if they are in extreme pain.
+It is important to assess your cat’s quality of life.
+Your cat could be in pain if they lose their appetite or are unwilling to play or move around.
 You should pay attention to the following aspects of your cat’s life: